Monty Hall: Career

 In summer 2009, CBS announced that it was reviving Let's Make a Deal on its daytime schedule.
 The show premiered on October 5, 2009, with Wayne Brady as host.
-Hall was credited as "Creative Consultant" until his death in 2017, and remains credited as co-creator of the format (with Stefan Hatos), as per many international versions of the show, with Hatos/Hall Productions being credited as co-production company (with Fremantle).
+Hall was credited as "Creative Consultant" until he died in 2017, and remains credited as co-creator of the format (with Stefan Hatos), as per many international versions of the show, with Hatos/Hall Productions being credited as co-production company (with Fremantle).
 Hall made appearances in 2010 and 2013 during the Brady run, and had been part of publicity photos in early 2017 to promote season nine.

 Philanthropy

-Hall spent much of his post-Deal days involved in philanthropic work.
+Hall spent much of his off time involved in philanthropic work.
 His family says he was always going to telethons and helped raise close to $1 billion for charity in his lifetime.
 Hall was repeatedly honored for his charitable efforts.
 Wards at Mount Sinai Hospital in Toronto and Hahnemann University Hospital in Philadelphia are named in his honor.

+Hall, who said that charitable work was the driving force in his life, even went so far as to conceive a television series where he would assist people who were having troubles through various connections he had made through his philanthropic efforts.
+Partnering with Worldvision Enterprises, Hall's series was titled For the People and a pilot was shot for the 1986 NATPE convention; he would be devoting himself full-time to the new series, thus stepping down from Let's Make a Deal at the end of the 1985-86 season regardless of whether or not it was renewed for a third season (it would not be).
+However, the pilot did not receive enough interest in the crowded syndication market at the time and the concept never made it to television.

 Honours

 Hall received a star on the Hollywood Walk of Fame on August 24, 1973, a Golden Palm Star on the Palm Springs, California, Walk of Stars in 2000, and in 2002, he was inducted into Canada's Walk of Fame.

 Hall is one of three game show hosts—along with Alex Trebek and Howie Mandel—on both Hollywood's and Canada's Walks of Fame.
-In May 1988, Her Excellency, Jeanne Sauvé, the Governor-General of Canada appointed him an Officer of the prestigious The Order of Canada for his humanitarian work in Canada and other nations of the world.
-In 2003, His Honour the Lieutenant-Governor of Manitoba appointed him a Member of the Order of Manitoba.
+In May 1988, Her Excellency Jeanne Sauvé, Governor General of Canada, appointed him an Officer of the prestigious Order of Canada for his humanitarian work in Canada and other nations of the world.
+In 2003, His Honour the Honourable Peter Liba, Lieutenant Governor of Manitoba, appointed him a Member of the Order of Manitoba.

-He was the recipient of the 2005 Ralph Edwards Service Award from Game Show Congress, in recognition of all the work the emcee-producer has done for charity through the years.
+He was the recipient of the 2005 Ralph Edwards Service Award from the Game Show Congress, in recognition of all the work the emcee-producer has done for charity through the years.
 On October 13, 2007, Hall was one of the first inductees into the American TV Game Show Hall of Fame in Las Vegas, Nevada.
 Hall received the Lifetime Achievement Award at the 2013 Daytime Emmy Awards.